redis/redis-doc/docs/redis-clients/java.md

 * Build from source - You get the most recent version.

-* Clone the GitHub project - Very easy; on the command line, you just need to `git clone git://github.com/xetorthio/jedis.git`.
+* Clone the GitHub project - On the command line, you just need to run `git clone git://github.com/xetorthio/jedis.git`.

 * Build from GitHub - Before you package it using maven, you have to pass the tests.
 To run the tests and package, run `make package`.